 Pro Tip: What if you’re a programmer kicking off a music career?
 Show transferable achievements.
 Use the combination resume format to do that on a resume for music jobs.

 Need to take a few beats to decide on the right music resume format?
 See our guide: 3 Resume Formats: How to Choose the Best One [Examples]

 How to Write a Musician Resume Summary or Resume Objective

 Imagine you’re a hiring manager named Shana, reading a stack of 120 musical resumes.

 You don’t read.
 You skim.
 Then come back and read the 25 you like.

 Now—how can you dodge Shana’s recycle bin?

-With a well-crafted music resume objective or resume summary.
+With a well-crafted music resume profile.
 They press the mute button on skimming.